MrKou47/jest-css-modules-processor/README.md

 # jest-css-modules-processor

 You can use this module to realize `import` / `require` `.css` file when you run `jest`.
-And this module also support `localIdentName`!😎
+And this module also support `localIdentName`😎!

 Inspired by [css-modules-require-hook](https://github.com/css-modules/css-modules-require-hook) and [jest-css-modules-transform](https://github.com/Connormiha/jest-css-modules-transform).